WolfeusGaming/WolfeusMC/README.md

 ## Not working?
 1. Make sure you haven't broken any essential files.
-2. **(try this multiple times, at least 5-10)** Try clicking on the "Shell" tab (next to the "Console" tab) and running `busybox reboot`.
+2. **(try this multiple times, at least 5-10. this fixes the "End of Stream" issue among many, many others)** Try clicking on the "Shell" tab (next to the "Console" tab) and running `busybox reboot`.
 Then you can try pressing the Run button again and see if it works.
 3. Join the [official Eaglercraft discord server](https://discord.gg/6yTNkypXWh) and look for any answers there.
 4. If all else fails, contact me directly **through Discord** at `ayunami2000#5250`
 5. If you do not have access to Discord, THEN you can leave a comment on the Replit.